 Berkeley (1990-1991)

 I spent the academic year of 1990-1991 at the University of California at Berkeley.
 My host was Edwin M. Epstein, the first scholar ever appointed as business ethicist.
-Epstein has a broad humanistic approach to business that represents a deeply felt, genuine ethics.
+Professor Epstein represented a broad humanistic approach to business that is based on a deeply felt, genuine ethics.
 I learned a lot from him.
 He introduced me to the American academic world.

 UC Berkeley Campus